SandyRodger/LS170-171/L2_the_transport_layer.md

   - Head-of-Line (HOL) blocking.

 - HOL blocking isn't specific to TCP.
 Basically it is about how processing one message in a sequence can block the processing of subsequent messages in the sequence.
 - TCP's provision of in-order delivery (or segments) can cause HOL blocking.
 If one segment goes missing, it jams transmission for the subsequent segments and needs to be buffered.
-This can lead to increased queueing delay which adds to latency.
+This can lead to increased queueing delay, which adds to latency.

 ## [User datagram protocol (UDP)](https://launchschool.com/lessons/2a6c7439/assignments/9bb82c9b)